By Linh Nguyen

 They revealed their experiences with the Davis Vanguard in a series of phone calls.
 All of their names have been changed to protect them from potential retaliatory actions and repercussions from jail officials.

-James, a 45 year old incarcerated person at Elmwood, has been in custody for 13 months.
-He tested positive for COVID-19 in mid July, along with everyone else in his dorm M3A.
+James is 45 years old and has been incarcerated at Elmwood for 13 months.
+He tested positive for COVID-19 in mid July, along with everyone else in his dorm– M3A.

-During the pandemic, James stated that no one in the jail was tested until June, when people started experiencing symptoms.
-The population was called in for testing one night.
+James stated that no one in the jail was tested until June 2020– 4 months after the pandemic emerged.
+The population was called in for testing one night after people started show symptoms.
 They were lined up and given test swabs to swab their own noses.
 The nurses did not conduct the test; they only collected the test baggie.

 James stated that the disease began spreading when jail officers placed someone in the dorm without testing them.
 This person was most likely newly booked.
 Two days later, an outbreak occurred and at least 12 people were infected.